Dieudonn\'e theory for $n$-smooth group schemes: Base Change and Dieudonn e Module Computations

 With Theorem \ref{thm:equiv} established, in this section we turn our attention to the compatibility of our Dieudonn\'e theory with base change.
 We also make some explicit computations of Dieudonn\'e modules over an arbitrary base.

-\subsection{Base Change}
+\subsection{Base change}

 Let $R \to R'$ be a map of $\F_p$-algebras.
 We write $\M_{n, R}$ (resp. $\M_{n, R'}$) for the level $n$ Dieudonn\'e functor over $R$ (resp. $R'$) of Definition \ref{definition: level n Dieudonne}.
-If $G/\Spec R$ is an $n$-smooth group scheme, base change induces a natural map
+If $G/\Spec R$ is an $n$-cosmooth group scheme, base change induces a natural map

-of $D_{R'}$-modules, where $G^\vee_{R'} = G^\vee \times_{\Spec R} \Spec R'$ is the base change of $G^\vee$ to $R'$.
-The domain of the morphism above is $n$-cosmooth, for example because it has a presentation as in Proposition \ref{prop:n-cosmooth local}.
-As both modules in (\ref{equation: base change}) are $n$-cosmooth $D_{R'}$-modules, we will show that this map is an isomorphism by establishing that it is an isomorphism modulo $V$.
-For that, we begin with the following lemma. \begin{lemma} Suppose that $G/\Spec R$ is $n$-smooth.
-Then the formation of $\Lie(G)$ commutes with arbitrary base change.
-More precisely, for any map $R \to R'$ of $\F_p$-algebras, the natural map